Warning Signs of Nursing Home Abuse in Colorado

 Warning Signs by the Nursing Home Staff

 • Staff refusal to leave the room: One sign of abuse is when nursing home staff are unwilling to leave the resident alone with family members.
-Another is when caregivers become defensive whenever they are asked questions.
+Another sign of abuse involves when caregivers become defensive when asked questions.

 • Lack of documentation: This refers to missing or incomplete records of care, treatment, or financial transactions of the resident.